samuelroland/galeriz/docs/docs.md

 1. Display the profile of a user

 ### Initial planning
+The project starts the 01.02.2022 and finishes the 28.03.2022.
 The planning consist of 7 sprints where every sprint is 1 week long.
-(I'm not using Scrum, but I just use the concept of sprints as parts of the project).
+(I'm not using Scrum, but I use the concept of sprints as parts of the project).
 The projects planning and tasks management is done with Github Issues and Github Projects.
-[This planning is also available here](https://github.com/samuelroland/galeriz/projects).
+[It is visible here](https://github.com/samuelroland/galeriz/projects).

+**Initial planning**:
 ![Planning](./img/planning.png)

 ## Analysis/Design